Harvest 360 and CHT have developed cannabis tech software to reduce the cost of a cannabis license application and barriers to enter the market.

 “In terms of social justice, I dreamed up a company that can help me where I was once in.
 Now it helps a lot of people like me,” Serrano said.

 Typically, applying for a license is out of reach and expensive.
-Adding an exhibit in application usually costs $7500 and there are multiple exhibits in the applications, now offering them for $200.
+Adding an exhibit in the application usually costs $7500 and there are multiple exhibits in the applications.

 What previously took a day can done in “30 seconds flat,” Serrano said.